-Subject to the terms and conditions of the deposit agreement, the depositary may issue to broker/dealers ADSs before receiving a deposit of ordinary shares or release ordinary shares to broker/dealers before receiving ADSs for cancellation.
-These transactions are commonly referred to as "pre-release transactions," and are entered into between the depositary and the applicable broker/dealer.
-The deposit agreement limits the aggregate size of pre-release transactions (not to exceed 30% of the shares or deposit in the aggregate) and imposes a number of conditions on such transactions (i.e., the need to receive collateral, the type of collateral required, the representations required from brokers, etc.).
+The depositary may, in certain circumstances, issue ADSs before receiving a deposit of ordinary shares or release ordinary shares before receiving ADSs for cancellation.
+These transactions are commonly referred to as "pre-release transactions."
+The deposit agreement limits the aggregate size of pre-release transactions and imposes a number of conditions on such transactions (including the need to receive collateral, the type of collateral required and the representations required from brokers).
 The depositary may retain the compensation received from the pre-release transactions.